Understanding your health

 Lower back pain worsens with extension and improves when you bend forward.
 Activities that require hyperextension of the spine increase shear forces: raising your arms above your head, walking downhill, or standing for long periods of time.
 This pattern of mechanical pain differs from inflammatory conditions, which worsen with rest.
 If you live with low back pain, understanding the specific nature of your pain guides treatment.

-Hamstring tightness is a characteristic finding, particularly in adolescent patients with isthmic types.
-You may show a shortened stride length that creates a "waddling" gait because tight hamstrings limit hip flexion.
-This tightness is a protective muscle spasm: your muscles are trying to reduce shear forces.
+Hamstring tightness is a characteristic finding, particularly in adolescent patients with isthmic types.9 You may show a shortened stride length that creates a "waddling" gait because tight hamstrings limit hip flexion.
+This tightness represents a protective muscle spasm: your muscles are trying to reduce shear forces.

-Nervous symptoms develop when the slippage compresses the neural structures.
-Neurogenic claudication is pain in the legs that begins with walking and improves when sitting.
+Nervous symptoms develop when the slippage compresses neural structures.10 Neurogenic claudication is pain in the legs that begins with walking and improves when sitting.
 This compression can occur when spondylolisthesis coexists with spinal stenosis.
 Lumbar radiculopathy may also occur, resembling classic sciatica.

 How is spondylolisthesis diagnosed?